Indian & Burmese Star Tortoises

-- If the tortoise flashes, you know for sure you have a boy.
+- If the tortoise flashes, you know for sure you have a male.

-- If the tortoise lays eggs, you know for sure you have a girl.
+- If the tortoise lays eggs, you know for sure you have a female.

 Simple, right? :O)

 Adult Indian / Sri Lankan Star tortoise (Geochelone elegans) females have short, fat, stubby tails with a little tip.
 Angle of the anal scutes is narrower than in males, and the bony opening is often roundish to allow the passage of eggs.
-The supracaudal scute does not curve down, but opens up (for egg laying).
-The cloacal opening in the tail is roundish, looking kinda like a round star.
+The supracaudal scute does not curve down, but opens up for egg laying.
+The cloacal opening in the tail is roundish, looking kinda like a star.

 Adult Indian / Sri Lankan Star tortoise (Geochelone elegans) males have long, thick, deep v-shaped tails.
 Anal scutes can be shaped like a mustache with the tips pointing towards the sides.
 The supracaudal scute typically turns inwards in adult males.
 Assumably, to protect the tail and male organ.
 The cloacal opening looks more like a slit towards the tail.